Sienci-Labs/Resources/mill-one/mo-the-basics/mo-cutting-tools.md

 ### Cutting Tool Lingo

 There are cutting tools for every possible cutting application.
 Features such as tip shape, shank diameter, cutting diameter, tool length, flute count, helix direction and tool material can all vary from tool to tool.
 The material that you wish to cut, how fast you wish to cut it, and your desired surface finish will decide what features you want on the tool you end up using.
-Since there are a lot of variables, we’ll try to stick to the most commonly available cutting tools that you can use with your Mill One.
+Since there are a lot of variables, we'll try to stick to the most commonly available cutting tools that you can use with your Mill One.

 ![](/_images/_mill-one/_the-basics/mo_tools_p2_EMillMarked.png){.aligncenter .size-medium}